upman/purescript-playground/README.md

 ## Open the below directory on File Explorer (Windows)
 $ filename/dist/index.html to see the cube

+## Dev Workflow
-Dev Workflow: Make changes to files in src and it will automatically compile.
+Open the folder in VS Code.
+Make changes to src/Main.purs and it will automatically compile.
 Reload index.html in the browser.